 Dollinger Master of Real Estate Development

 Real estate developers are the impresarios of the built environment.
-They orchestrate the talents of many players and balance the needs and interests of the various constituents touched by a development project.
-It is their job to discover how we want to live and work – and to provide the settings accordingly.
+They orchestrate the talents of many players and balance the needs and interests of the various constituents touched by a real estate project.
+It is their job to discover how we want to live and work and to provide the settings accordingly.

-In many ways, a real estate developer is a creator of the urban landscape, working within a complex system of governance to tackle the challenge of converting undeveloped or under-utilized resources into homes, employment centers, civic areas, and places of recreation and commerce.
-With the excitement of finding place-based solutions to the unique set of problems presented by a development project, there also are the risks, rewards, and responsibilities that come with making our built environments more habitable and prosperous.
+In many ways, real estate professionals are the creators of the urban landscape, working within a complex system of finance and governance to tackle the challenge of converting undeveloped or under-utilized resources into homes, employment centers, and places of recreation and commerce.
+With the excitement of finding place-based solutions to the unique set of problems presented by a real estate project, there also are the risks, rewards, and responsibilities that come with making our built environments more habitable and prosperous.

 What makes the Dollinger MRED program so unique?